Anthony Bourdain: Early life

 Anthony Michael Bourdain was born in Manhattan on June 25, 1956.
-His mother was Gladys (née Sacksman), and his father was Pierre Bourdain (1929–1987).
-His younger brother, Christopher, was born a few years later.
+His father, Pierre, was a classical music recording industry executive.
+His mother, Gladys (née Sacksman), was a New York Times editor.
+Anthony's younger brother, Christopher, was born a few years after him.

 Anthony grew up living with both of his parents and described his childhood in one of his books: "I did not want for love or attention.
 My parents loved me.
 Neither of them drank to excess.
 Nobody beat me.
 God was never mentioned so I was annoyed by neither church nor any notion of sin or damnation."
-His father was Catholic and his mother Jewish.
+His father was Catholic of French descent and his mother was Jewish.
 Bourdain stated that, although he was considered Jewish by halacha's definition, "I've never been in a synagogue.
 I don't believe in a higher power.
-But that doesn't make me any less Jewish I don't think."
-His family was not religious either.
-At the time of Bourdain's birth, Pierre was a salesman at a New York City camera store, as well as a floor manager at a record store.
+But that doesn't make me any less Jewish, I don't think."
+His family was not religious.

+At the time of Bourdain's birth, Pierre was a salesman at a New York City camera store as well as a floor manager at a record store.
 He later became an executive for Columbia Records, and Gladys was a staff editor at The New York Times.

-Bourdain's paternal grandparents were French (his great grandfather Aurélien Bourdain was born in Brazil to French parents); his paternal grandfather Pierre Michel Bourdain (1905-1932) emigrated from Arcachon to New York following World War I. Bourdain's father spent summers in France as a boy and grew up speaking French.
+Bourdain's paternal grandparents were French (his great-grandfather Aurélien Bourdain was born in Brazil to French parents) and his paternal grandfather Pierre Michel Bourdain emigrated from Arcachon to New York following World War I. Bourdain's father spent summers in France as a boy and grew up speaking French.
 Bourdain spent most of his childhood in Leonia, New Jersey.
 He felt jealous of the lack of parental supervision of his classmates and the freedom they had in their homes.
 In his youth, Bourdain was a member of the Boy Scouts of America.

 Culinary training and career

 Bourdain's love of food was kindled in his youth while on a family vacation in France when he tried his first oyster from a fisherman's boat.
-He graduated from the Dwight-Englewood School—an independent coeducational college-preparatory day school in Englewood, New Jersey—in 1973, then enrolled at Vassar College but dropped out after two years.
-He worked at seafood restaurants in Provincetown, Massachusetts, including the Lobster Pot (restaurant), while attending Vassar, which inspired his decision to pursue cooking as a career.
+He graduated from the Dwight-Englewood School, an independent coeducational college-preparatory day school in Englewood, New Jersey, in 1973, then enrolled at Vassar College but dropped out after two years.
+He worked at seafood restaurants in Provincetown, Massachusetts, including the Lobster Pot, while attending Vassar, which inspired his decision to pursue cooking as a career.

-Bourdain attended The Culinary Institute of America, graduating in 1978.
+Bourdain attended the Culinary Institute of America, graduating in 1978.
 From there he went on to run various restaurant kitchens in New York City, including the Supper Club, One Fifth Avenue and Sullivan's.

 In 1998, Bourdain became an executive chef at Brasserie Les Halles.
-Based in Manhattan, at the time the brand had additional restaurants in Miami, Washington, D.C. and Tokyo.
+Based in Manhattan, at the time the brand had additional restaurants in Miami; Washington, D.C.; and Tokyo.
 Bourdain remained an executive chef there for many years and even when no longer formally employed at Les Halles, he maintained a relationship with the restaurant, which described him in January 2014 as their "chef at large".
 Les Halles closed in 2017 after filing for bankruptcy.